Aidas Preikšaitis

 Aidas Preikšaitis (born 15 July 1970) is a Lithuanian former professional footballer who played as a midfielder.

 Club career

 Preikšaitis was born in Akmenė.
-He represented FK Žalgiris Vilnius from 1989 to 1997.
+He represented Žalgiris from 1989 to 1997.
 His former teams include 1.
-FC Union Berlin, Kickers Emden, KSZO Ostrowiec Świętokrzyski Wisla Plock S.S.A.
-1947, Swit Nowy Dwor Mazowiecki.
+FC Union Berlin, Kickers Emden, KSZO Ostrowiec Świętokrzyski, Wisła Płock and Świt Nowy Dwór Mazowiecki.

-He played 6 games and scored 1 goal in the UEFA Intertoto Cup 1997 for FC Torpedo-Luzhniki Moscow.
+He played 6 games and scored 1 goal in the UEFA Intertoto Cup 1997 for Torpedo-Luzhniki Moscow.

 International career

 Preikšaitis made 48 appearances for the Lithuania national football team from 1992 to 2006.